 Why Do You Need To Store Your Beans In A Coffee Canister?

 The answer to this is simply one word: Freshness.
 Nothing can compare to the aroma and taste of a rich cup of coffee brewed from fresh beans.
 And yet this freshness can be fleeting as coffee has four enemies that rob it of its delicious qualities: Oxygen, Moisture, Heat and Light.

-Coffee beans lose their flavour when they come into contact with oxygen in a process known as oxidation.
+Coffee beans lose their flavor when they come into contact with oxygen in a process known as oxidation.
 This is the same process that causes metals to rust, fruit to brown, or in our case coffee to stale.
 Oxygen causes the aromatic compounds in coffee to deteriorate.

 Coffee is hygroscopic (wrap your laughing gear round that word!).
 This basically means it absorbs moisture very easily.
-Moisture on the surface of a bean will cause the aroma and flavour of the beans to leak out.
+Moisture on the surface of a bean will cause the aroma and flavor of the beans to leak out.

-When coffee beans are heated too much, the oils (which contain a lot of the flavour) start to leak out onto the surface of the bean and quickly evaporate.
+When coffee beans are heated too much, the oils (which contain a lot of the flavor) start to leak out onto the surface of the bean and quickly evaporate.
 The optimal storage temperature is at room temperature, around 20-25 degrees Celsius.
 Store beans in a cupboard or pantry ideally on a low shelf (as hot air rises) away from the stove/ microwave.

 Light (particularly UV rays) cause the breakdown of chemical compounds in coffee and thus degrade the quality of your bean.

 Overexposure to any of these will cause your beans to go stale as CO2 escapes and the beans oils evaporate.
 It’s these oils, and also the CO2 that you want to extract to produce that rich, crema topped espresso.